Wireless Communication and Signal Processing Group

 AMBIR Advanced Materials Bio & Integration Research Laboratory

 Dr. Sylvia Thomas

-The AMBIR laboratory is focused on investigating advanced materials that can enhance structures/devices used for alternative energy sources, sustainable environments, aerospace aircraft, or bio-applications from the micro to the nano scale.
-The interdisciplinary research efforts in the AMBIR Lab explore the use of inorganic and organic thin films and synthesizing and integrating advanced materials into nanofibers.
-The laboratory collaborates with the USF Nanotechnology Research and Education Center (NREC) to fabricate, characterize, and test research materials and structures.
+The AMBIR laboratory is focused on investigating advanced materials that can enhance structures and devices used for alternative energy sources, sustainable environments, aerospace aircraft or bio-applications from micro to nano scales.
+The interdisciplinary research efforts in the AMBIR Lab explore the use of inorganic and organic thin films, as well as synthesizing and integrating advanced materials into nanofibers.
+The laboratory collaborates with the USF Nanotechnology Research and Education Center (NREC) to fabricate, characterize and test research materials and structures.